Fusion-Lightguns/Fusion-Light-Gun/DIY/README.md

   - Then use "Code It" folder and code your Arduino.
 Further instructions in thier.

   - Build instructions and videos coming soon.
-Will be in a "Build It"
+Will be updating in "Build It" folder